 The Starks have less available to them and are in different circumstances as they live in cold, damp weather.
 Available to them is wool, leather, fur, and some dyes.
 They are not ostentatious and are a loving family who are not trying to prove anything. -Michele Clapton, costume designer-

 And while this affects men's wear, it has the biggest impact on women's fashion.
-The lack of resources mean that most of the female dress is made out of wool and can only use basic dyes: either black or blues.
+The lack of resources means that most of the female dress is made out of wool and can only use basic dyes: either black or blues.

 This glaring lack of resources is also highlighted by another element: not even highborn ladies wear jewelry or gold or any precious metal.
 Instead, they decorate their dresses with intricate yet home-made embroidery.